randomtruffles/Dominion_League/_posts/2023-06-04-season-58-newsletter.md

 A﻿side from the administrative change, we have also seen avi.arfin depart the moderator team.
 We thank them for their work.

 T﻿his season also marks three seasons since we last added new moderators, and so moderator applications will be open this season.
-If you would like to give back to the league community (and of course wield power) be on the lookout for a message in #announcements from alibby1152 in the coming weeks.
+If you are an experienced league player who would like to give back to the community (and of course wield s﻿ome power) be on the lookout for a message in #announcements from alibby1152 in the coming weeks.

 **F﻿eedback**